-Hopefully, this article will alert those who are seeking Yahweh’s truth regarding the Festival of Passover and Unleavened Bread and compel them to take a more proactive approach toward their searching of Scriptures.
+Hopefully, this article will alert those seeking Yahweh’s truth regarding the Festival of Passover and Unleavened Bread and compel them to take a more proactive approach toward their searching of Scriptures.

 At minimum, if one does not have the time to search out the facts of the matter, then they should present the information to their religious teachers or elders.
-Listen to their response and compare it with the plain message being proclaimed by Scriptures.
+Then, listen to their response and compare it with the plain message being proclaimed by Scriptures.

-Remember, we must always be diligent in our search for Yahweh’s truth, as were those of Berea in the 1st century C.E.
+Remember, we must always be diligent in searching for Yahweh’s truth, as were those of Berea in the 1st century C.E.

 These (Bereans) were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
 (Acts 17:11)